 - Portland General Electric

 - Portland Police

-A variety of teaching methods target students with different learning styles.
+A variety of teaching methods targeting students with different learning styles.
 Early reading and math intervention are built into the schedule and supported by our What I Need reading block which takes place 5 days a week k-5.
 Instructional support for students through services from Special Education, Chapter I, English as a Second Language (ESL), and Talented and Gifted (TAG) programs.
 Opportunity for mixed-age learning environments within classrooms and school.

 Families are welcomed and supported at Woodmere in the education of their children.
 Woodmere families have formed a Woodmere Parent group.
 This group meets monthly in the cafeteria.
 Dates and times can be found on the school calendar and all families are welcome and encouraged to come.
 Families are encouraged to volunteer at school and are welcomed in the Parent/Community Volunteer room daily.
 The school and SUN hosts several Family curriculum nights and performance events throughout the year.
 These may include: picnics, learning to read with your child, clothing give-aways, all-school dance, math, science, and game nights, book fairs, multicultural family festivals and a carnival.
 Family participation and school success are recognized and fully encouraged.

 SUN (Schools Uniting Neighborhoods)- Woodmere partners with Impact NW to provide Fall, Spring and Winter sessions of SUN classes.
 While class offerings shift each term students are offered a wide array of enrichment and intervention classes to take part in.
 The SUN coordinator also runs a food backpack program for families in need of food assistance.
 More information about our SUN program by following their link.